 Choice of Stocks

 I tested both chicken and vegetable stocks and was surprised by how little difference I could taste in the final product.
 My conclusion?
-Use the best you got.
+Use the best you have.
 Of note though if you are creating vegetable stock consider roasting the vegetables as I suggest in my Market Vegetable stock.

 Embellishments